Search criteria

 • 1994: Aaron McIntosh won the world championship.

-As with boat sailing, the international success of New Zealand windsurfers has kindled further interest.
+As with boat sailing, the international success of New Zealand windsurfers kindled further interest in the sport.

 Windsurfing today

 Windsurfing is a minority sport, with only 300 club members in the early 2000s, but it attracts enthusiastic devotees.
-They are to be found on harbours (especially Auckland and Wellington), on lakes such as Taupō, or around the coasts in the Bay of Plenty or Taranaki.
-New Zealand’s premiere event is the Taranaki Wave Classic.
+They are to be found in harbours (especially Auckland and Wellington), on lakes such as Wakatipu and Wanaka, or on the coast in Bay of Plenty and Taranaki.
+The premier event is the slalom nationals, which is hosted by a different centre each summer.

 Some participants focus on going fast – up to 45 knots – while others are interested in freestyle acrobatics.
-In 2005 there were 11 windsurfer clubs and almost 50 retailers catering for the sport.
+In 2018 there were eight windsurfing clubs and associations, and about 50 retailers catering for the sport.